About Us

 The UPROOT Team recognizes that perceptions of Indigenous identity and Indigeneity are complex and diverse.
 The Indigeneity of our students, team members, and community partners exists on a spectrum, representing different cultures and upbringings.
 We recognize that these unique journeys and perspectives are important aspects of our collaboration and do not privilege or prioritize one knowledge system over another.
 It is not our place to verify the Indigenous identities of our students and team members.

-Responsibility of Non-Indigenous Educators/Team Members
+Role of Non-Indigenous Members